1acrimosa/Django-Project-1/README.md

-# Online market created by django
+# Online market created by Django

 This is an online market application built using Django, a powerful web framework for Python.
 The application allows users to buy and sell products online in a secure and user-friendly manner.